 But in all seriousness, we can't stress enough how important it is to to keep in mind that liquid water-based glues are very sensitive to the cold weather.
 Since water freezes at 32 degrees Fahrenheit, your liquid glues are also at risk of freezing if they're exposed to these temperatures.

 We takes a number of steps in order to prevent your liquid glue from freezing during transit.

-L.D.
-Davis takes a number of steps in order to prevent your liquid glue from freezing during transit, the most important being that we only ship our liquid adhesive products in the beginning of the week during cold months.
-This ensures your liquid adhesive arrives to you in a timely manner without sitting over night somewhere in a cold warehouse.
+At LD Davis, liquid glue products are only shipped in the beginning of the work week during cold months.
+Why?
+Well this will ensure that your liquid glues arrives to you in a timely manner without sitting over night, or over the weekend, in a freezing warehouse.

 How can you tell if your liquid adhesive has frozen?

+If you believe your liquid glue has frozen, call our lab at 1-800-553-3284 right away.
 It’s our job to ensure your liquid adhesive arrives to you on time and in excellent condition!